Why do we manage our MPAs?

 - the conservation objectives for that site

 - any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated

 The first set of conservation advice was produced for our sites in 2003/04, the second set in 2009.
-The latest versions published in 2017 are an update of the 2009 advice to include changes in the competent authority and legislation changes.
+The latest versions published in 2017 and 2018 are updates of the 2009 advice to include changes in the competent authority and legislation changes.